Center for Infectious Disease Research (CIDR): A Timeline of Transforming Global Health

 After years as Seattle Biomedical Research Institute, our name changes

-to the Center for Infectious Disease Research, better reflecting our global reach and mission.
+to the Center for Infectious Disease Research (CIDR), better reflecting our global reach and mission.

 The GAP3KO malaria vaccine candidate successfully completes the first phase of clinical trials, moving closer to approval and adoption.
 Dr. Stefan Kappe (below) demonstrates a malaria vaccine challenge for Bill Gates and members of Gates Foundation leadership.

-Seattle Structural Genomics Center for Infectious Disease, housed within CID Research, solves its landmark 1,000th pathogen protein structure, deciphering structural details about disease agents and informing drug design.
+Seattle Structural Genomics Center for Infectious Disease, housed within CIDR, solves its landmark 1,000th pathogen protein structure, deciphering structural details about disease agents and informing drug design.